 - What is the best way to travel around the city?

 The public transport system is very good in London.
 The quickest way of getting about is definitely the ‘tube’, the comprehensive underground system that connects you to nearly all parts of the city.
 The bus system is very good too and is particularly useful late at night when the tube closes ( about midnight).
 All you need to do to use the bus and underground system is buy yourself an electronic card called an Oyster card.
 The school can help you decide what Oyster card to buy depending on where you live and how long you are staying in London.

 Yes, we do, we have an excellent range of accommodation options available that includes student residences, homestays, hotels and apartments.

 - What is the minimum age for students at the school?

-The minimum age for students coming to the school is 16.
-If you were interested in courses for under 16 year olds, either for teenagers or children, then please check the website for details of our Young Learner Partner School, who offer courses both in and outside London for this age group.
+The minimum age for students coming to the adult school in Margaret Street is 16.
+If you were interested in courses for under 16 year olds, either for teenagers or children, then please check the website for details of our Junior Summer School in London for this age group.

 - How can I pay for the course?

-You can pay for the course in a number of ways, by bank transfer, credit/debitcard, cheque (drawn on an English Bank Account) or cash.
+You can pay for the course in a number of ways: by bank transfer, credit/debitcard, or cash.

 The first day of your course

 - What time should I be at the school on the first day?